rdustinb/GAPy/README.md

 ## Code Example

+`getInstance.py --path`

+This will install the script, aliased as "getInstance" into your .alias file for future use from anywhere.
+It will act as another built-in terminal command.

 `getInstance.py --test`

 This will test the script with example code.
 Really only used to verify the script works.

-`getInstance.py path/to/hdl/file.[sv,v,vhd]`
+`getInstance path/to/hdl/file.sv <tabSpace> <column alignment>`

-This is how the scripts is used.
+This is how the scripts is used (after it has been installed with getInstal.py --path from its install directory).
 The port list is now simply available to paste wherever the designer wishes (email, code file, document, etc).

 ## Tests